SensorsINI/ControlGym/README.md

     * Set `EXPERIMENT_FOLDER` (within `/Output`), `ENVIRONMENT_NAME` and `sweep_values` (for plot labelling only)
     * Run `python -m Utilities.generate_global_plots`

+### Reproduction of Benchmarking Results
+* Forces optimizer: select `optimizer: nlp-forces` in `Control_Toolikit_ASF/config_controllers.yml` and profile `step` function in `Control_Toolkit/optimizers/optimizer_nlp_forces.py`.
+Licensed ForcesPRO client is required in the folder forces/.
+* RPGD optimizer: select `optimizer: rpgd-tf` in `Control_Toolikit_ASF/config_controllers.yml` and profile `step` function in `Control_Toolkit/optimizers/optimizer_rpgd_tf.py`.
+Note that in the first step of the RPGD optimizer, the Tensorflow computational graph is created, to get a coherent evaulation of the asyntotic computational time, it is needed to not get into account the first step.

 ### Plots you can generate
 * If you used GUILD AI, you can plot the effect of a hyperparameter on the distribution of episode rewards (= negative costs)
     * To do so, open the `Utilities.generate_reward_distribution_plots` module